The Room Sign-Up process for 2017-2018 academic year opens January 1, 2017.

 Already have a roommate in mind?
 When you sign up through eServices, you may hold the space in your room for another current student who has not yet signed up for campus housing.
 You will need the other student’s name and DragonID to enter into your housing application.
 When the other student logs in to eServices to apply, they will see that they have an “invitation” from you.
-If you did not apply via eServices, you can still submit your roommate requests online via our Housing Forms at www.mnstate.edu/housing/forms.aspx and selecting the appropriate link.
+If you did not apply via eServices, you can still submit your roommate requests online via our Housing Forms and selecting the appropriate link.
 If you do not request a specific roommate, the other space in the room you have chosen will be available to other students signing up online.
-A requested roommate space can be held through June 13th.
-After June 13, the hold will be released and another student will be assigned to the room.
+A requested roommate space can be held through May 19th.
+After May 19, the hold will be released and another student will be assigned to the room.

 If you are interested in signing up for a John Neumaier apartment with additional students, your group should try to all sign up at the same time.
 See the Lottery section for more details.

 John Neumaier apartments are a 10-month lease, from August 1st through May 31st.
 The apartments are semi-furnished to accommodate four residents, with two bedrooms and two bathrooms.
 Apartment residents are not required to have a meal plan but may sign up for any meal plan option.
-To apply to live in the apartments, you need to have a 2.5 cumulative GPA at the time of assignment and 24 credits completed by the end of spring semester 2016 to be eligible.
+To apply to live in the apartments, you need to have 24 credits completed by the end of spring semester 2017 to be eligible.

-After you have applied to participate in the Housing Lottery, our software uses computer-generated random numbers to determine cohorts and assign lottery numbers.
+After you have applied to participate in the Housing Lottery, our software uses computer-generated random numbers to determine cohorts.
 Students will be divided into cohorts based on credits: 90+ credits, 60-89 credits, 24-59 credits, and less than 24 credits.
-Each cohort will then be assigned lottery numbers.
-Each student will be given a cohort assignment and lottery number via email, along with instructions.
+Each student will be given a cohort assignment via email, along with instructions.

-Students wishing to be in a single room in a residence hall must be present in the Housing and Residential Life Office on February [ DATE ].
+Students wishing to be in a single room in a residence hall must be present in the Housing and Residential Life Office on January 24th.
 You will need to arrive PROMPTLY at your designated cohort time to choose your single room.
 If you are not able to participate in the lottery during your allotted span of time, you will need to assign a proxy in your place (see proxy information below).